Mikkel Jensen (footballer, born 1995)

-Mikkel Jensen (born 21 January 1995) is a Danish footballer, who plays for Holbaek B&I.
+Mikkel Jensen (born 21 January 1995) is a Danish footballer who plays for RIF Fodbold.

 Youth career

 Jensen joined Brøndby IF from Holbæk B&I at the age of 16.
 At the end of November 2011, Jensen went on a trial with FC Bayern München.
 However, wasn't offered a contract and returned to Brøndby.

 Club career

 FC Nordsjælland

 In February 2013, he signed a contract with FC Nordsjælland.
 It was the idea, that he would start playing with the under-19 team.

 Brøndby IF confirmed, that they had offered Jensen a contract extension, but the parts couldn't agree.

 In the summer 2014, Jensen was one out of six under-19 players, who permanently was promoted in to the first team squad.

 Loan to FC Roskilde

 On 2 September 2014, Jensen was loaned out to Danish 1st Division club, FC Roskilde.

 Næstved BK

 On 8 July 2015, Jensen signed a two-year contract with newly promoted Danish 1st Division club Næstved Boldklub.
 Jensen got shirt number 12.

 Jensen scored his first goal for Næstved on 2 August 2015, in a 1-2 defeat against FC Helsingør.
 He scored just before the half-break in the 45th minute to 1-1.